 Sophie was born in Leeds to English and French parents and began singing after initially studying the classical guitar and the ‘cello.
-She graduated with a BMus in Music from The University of Birmingham in 2011 and an MA in opera studies from the Royal Welsh College of Music & Drama in 2016.
-She was a 2016/17 artist at the National Opera Studio in London.
+She was a recent Young Artist with the National Opera Studio.

-Principal roles have included Donna Anna (Don Giovanni), Romilda (Xerse - Cavalli), Susanna (Le Nozze di Figaro), Clorinda (Cenerentola), Vixen Sharp-ears (The Cunning Little Vixen), Adina (L’Elisir d’amore).
+Other principal roles have included Romilda (Xerse - Cavalli), Susanna and Countess (Le Nozze di Figaro), Clorinda (Cenerentola), Vixen Sharp-ears (The Cunning Little Vixen), Adina (L’Elisir d’amore).

 Sophie made her first foray into directing in 2014 staging her production of Britten’s The Turn of the Screw in the Dora Stoutzker Hall at the RWCMD.
-She continues to assistant direct with Ensemble OrQuesta.
+She continues to collaborate with the Baroque collective Ensemble OrQuesta in both performing and directing roles.
 In 2021 she will assist on productions of Handel’s Teseo and Cavalli’s L’Egisto.

 Sophie Levi as Romilda sings with an assured baroque gloss and portrays her conflicting emotions with real depth.

 Among the most mesmerising moments are.....Ottavia’s farewell – grandly and searingly sung by Sophie Levi

 Soprano Sophie Levi provided radiant tone.